acemod/ACE3/wiki/feature/medical_menu.md

 ---
 layout: wiki
 title: Medical Menu
-description: Adds the medical menu from CSE
+description: Adds the medical menu.
 group: feature
 category: realism
 parent: wiki
 ---

 ## 1. Overview
-Adds the medical menu from CSE, this is entirely optional and can be limited to vehicles / disabled by the mission maker.
+Adds the medical menu, this is entirely optional and can be limited to vehicles / disabled by the mission maker.

 ## 3. Dependencies